alibenmessaoud/stanford-machine-learning-course/week-06-advice-for-applying-ml-system-design/README.md

 - **Model Complexity Effects:**

+  - Lower-order polynomials (low model complexity):
+    - the model fits poorly consistently.
-  - Lower-order polynomials (low model complexity) have high bias and low variance.
-In this case, the model fits poorly consistently.
+    - have high bias and low variance.
-  - Higher-order polynomials (high model complexity) fit the training data extremely well and the test data extremely poorly.
-These have low bias on the training data, but very high variance.
+  - Higher-order polynomials (high model complexity):
+    - fit the training data extremely well and the test data extremely poorly.
+    - have low bias on the training data, but very high variance.

-  - In reality, we would want to choose a model somewhere in between, that can generalize well but also fits the data reasonably well.
+  $\Rightarrow$ Need a model somewhere in between, that can generalize well but also fits the data reasonably well.